eflautt/ga-data-science/lessons/lesson-7/readme.md

 We can tell sklearn to try all of these alphas in less code using a _grid search_.
 Grid search sounds exactly like what it means: telling the computer to exhaustively search through all options to find the best solution.

-A grid search will end up trying as many combos as you specicy in the `param_grid` argument.
+A grid search will end up trying as many combos as you specify in the `param_grid` argument.
 For example:

 ```python
 {